 Greetings everyone – I have been pondering what we can do to ease stress regarding our class.
-I must confess that everything this past week has seemed to take three times as long as usual.
-I will be super honest: I have felt overwhelmed at times.
-We are all dealing with varying levels of chaos and change due to the coronavirus.
+We are all dealing with varying levels of chaos and change due to the coronavirus and the recent uptick in cases nationwide.
 I want you all to be safe and well.
 Family and health should always come first.

 I want to check in and see how you all are doing and offer some thoughts on the rest of our time together.
 Here are some action items that may be helpful: